ToD: Move to China (2006–2007)

-China was significantly growing at this time as an important country for Warcraft III competitions and in 2006 Merlo was frequently visiting tournaments there as well as using the country as grounds to train.
-In September 2006 he took up permanent residence in the country.
-He resided in Beijing, China together with Swedish professional gamer Kim "SaSe" Hammar, which allowed them to train in China as well as have an easier time competing in the country's many competitions.
+China was significantly growing at this time as an important country for Warcraft III competitions, and in 2006, Merlo was frequently visiting tournaments there as well as using the country as grounds to train.
+In September 2006, he took up permanent residence in the country.
+He resided in Beijing, China, together with Swedish professional gamer Kim "SaSe" Hammar, which allowed them to train in China as well as have an easier time competing in the country's many competitions.

-His successes still mainly came from international competition however.
-In early 2007 he once again took second place at the Samsung European Championship as well as first place in the Electronic Sports League's Extreme Masters.
-He would win one of the biggest tournaments of the year in the Blizzard Worldwide Invitational and also quite notably declined to compete in several competitions.
+His successes still mainly came from international competition, however.
+In early 2007, he once again took second place at the Samsung European Championship as well as first place in the Electronic Sports League's Extreme Masters.
+He would win one of the biggest tournaments of the year in the Blizzard Worldwide Invitational, and also quite notably declined to compete in several competitions.

 He declined to participate in the Electronic Sports World Cup because he would have to travel between China and France twice in order to qualify.
 He also declined to participate in the World e-Sports Games eStars in Seoul, South Korea.
 Before agreeing to compete, he specified two conditions, which he claimed were agreed to but not met when he arrived to compete.
-Claiming to be pressured into a response after this apparent miscommunication, he declined to participate, dissatisfied with the organisation of the tournament, a feat which received both criticism for his demanding nature yet also praise for not accepting the false promises of the tournament organisers.
+Claiming to be pressured into a response after this apparent miscommunication, he declined to participate, dissatisfied with the organisation of the tournament, a feat which received both criticism for his demanding nature and praise for not accepting the false promises of the tournament organisers.
 It is widely known in the community ToD was "game dodging".

 He was recognized as the player of the year 2007.